 Why Winning Candidates Always Stay on Message

-That message strikes a chord with the largest group of voters and propels a candidate to victory on Election Day.
+A candidate who has a message that strikes a chord with the largest group of voters often wins the election.

-But it is the emotional level that matters the most when it comes to convincing voters to cast their votes for you.
+But it is the emotional level that matters most when it comes to winning elections.

 Why is this?